fluencelabs/tendermint-demo/tmdemoapp/docs/TM Demo App.md

 ```
 This creates hierarchical key `a/b` (if necessary) and map it to `10`. `HEIGHT` value could be used later to verify the `INFO` by querying the blockchain.

-This script outputs the height value corresponding to provided transaction.
+This script outputs the height value corresponding to the provided transaction.
 The height is available upon executing because `query.py` script uses `broadcast_tx_commit` RPC to send transactions to Tendermint.
 To query the latest transactions in the blockchain run:
 ```bash
 python parse_chain.py localhost:46157
 ```
-This command outputs last 50 non-empty blocks in chain with short summary about transactions.
-Here one can ensure that provided transaction indeed included in the block with height from response.
+This command outputs last 50 non-empty blocks in the blockchain with a short summary about transactions.
+Here one can ensure that the provided transaction indeed included in the block with height from the response.
 This fact verifies that Tendermint majority (more than 2/3 of configured validator nodes) agreed on including this transaction in the mentioned block which certified by their signatures.
 Signature details (including information about all Consensus rounds and phases) can be found by requesting Tendermint RPC:
 ```bash
 curl -s 'localhost:46157/block?height=_' # replace _ with actual height number
 ```